-I have researched and published on a wide range of modern and contemporary art, including Japanese art and photography of the 20th and 21st Century, Agnes Martin’s paintings and writings, the sculptures and paintings of Alberto Giacometti, and Ibrahim El-Salahi etc. In 2018 I published one of the first overviews on Japanese photography in English: 'Ravens & Red Lipstick: Japanese Photography since 1945' (English version with Thames & Hudson that examines major photographic movements and themes in Japan since 1945.
-My PhD and book ‘The Body as a Screen: Japanese Art Photography of the 1990s’ (2011) examined the human body as a motif in Japanese photographic art of the 1990s, with particular reference to socio-cultural issues.
-In 2012, I translated Daido Moriyama’s photo book ‘The Tales of Tono’ into English, to coincide with a survey of the artist at Tate Modern.
+I have researched and published on a wide range of modern and contemporary art, including Japanese art and photography of the 20th and 21st Century, Agnes Martin’s paintings and writings, the work of Alberto Giacometti, A.R.
+Penck, Ibrahim El-Salahi etc. In 2018 I published one of the first overviews on Japanese photography in English: 'Ravens & Red Lipstick: Japanese Photography since 1945' (English version with Thames & Hudson and Japanese version with Seigensha).
+My PhD and book 'The Body as a Screen: Japanese Art Photography of the 1990s' (2011) examined the human body as a motif in Japanese photographic art of the 1990s, with particular reference to socio-cultural issues.
+In 2012, I translated Daido Moriyama’s photo book 'The Tales of Tono' into English, to coincide with a survey of the artist at Tate Modern.
 Alongside this, I’m interested in Neo-Expressionism, the relationship of visual art and text; visual art and music; death as a subject in art; collective memory and national identity; body and gender theories.

 Before joining the Ashmolean in 2017, I worked as Assistant Curator, International Art at Tate Modern.
 I co-curated the large-scale retrospective exhibitions ‘Giacometti’ (2017) and ‘Agnes Martin’ (2015), and curated displays of works by artists such as Ai Weiwei and Simryn Gill.
 Together with the Asian Pacific Acquisitions Committee I helped Tate acquire major works by artists from the Asia-Pacific region.
 Before coming to the UK in 2013, I worked at the Directorate General, Staatliche Museen zu Berlin and Hamburger Bahnhof – Museum of Contemporary Art, Berlin.
 I studied Art History, Japanese studies and English studies at Bonn University, Germany and Keio University, Tokyo and taught at the Art Academy Munster.